gsi-ee/go4/README.txt

      where go4 executables should search for libraries.
 Default is true.
      This option allows to use go4 executable without any additional LD_LIBRARY_PATH variable settings.

+  withdabc=1
+     Add different components from DABC.
+Latest DABC version from http://subversion.gsi.de/dabc/trunk repository should be installed
+     and configured with dabclogin script.
+Use of DABC enables http support in Go4

   debug=1
      Build all libraries with debug symbols.
 Default is off.